 This book is a little unusual in as far as the story is told from the cat’s perspective.
 His name is E.T. like the alien in the film who calls for help.
 E.T. leads us through the family’s preparations to leave their war-torn home and make the journey across the sea.
 We are told and shown an illustration of what is on Daniel’s packing list:

-1 pencil case with pencils, crayons and felt-tip pens, 1 notebook, 1 bag of Lego Minecraft, 3 shiny stones, 1 mobile phone, 1 laptop, 1 pair of jeans, 2 pairs of shorts, the Messi T-shirt, 5 other T-shirts, 1 black leather jacket, shoes with the green flashing lights, 1 other pair of shoes, underwear and socks, 4 large bottles of water, 1 small packet of documents and 1 large packet of old photos.
+1 pencil case with pencils, crayons and felt-tip pens, 1 notebook, 1 bag of Lego Minecraft, 3 shiny stones, 1 mobile phone, 1 laptop, 1 pair of jeans, 2 pairs of shorts, the Messi T-shirt, 5 other T-shirts, 1 black leather jacket, shoes with the green flashing lights, 1 other pair of shoes, pants and socks, 4 large bottles of water, 1 small envelope of documents and

-Seeing these items laid out with the rucksack underneath really brought it home for me how very little this family are taking with them but also what they are taking.
+Seeing these items laid out with the rucksack underneath really brought it home for me how very little this family are taking with them, but also what they are taking.
 For Daniel, the Lego and his Messi T-shirt, but photos, a phone and a laptop.
-Sometimes I think we have an image of refugees as people who in their original country had nothing.
-We perhaps picture them as poor, living in a rundown hut.
+Sometimes we have an image of refugees as people who had nothing to begin with.
+We perhaps picture them as poor, living in a rundown hut in the middle of nowhere.
 Of course, some people do live like that, but many come from societies which are, or were, just like ours.
+And if I were leaving in a hurry, I know I’d grab my mobile phone – it’s a map, a torch, a phone, a camera and I can use it to access my emails – an essential piece of kit!

 The illustrations are very powerful – one page shows a single small boat on an expanse of blue.

-For any interested publishers, the English rights for this book are still available and I have a mocked up book of my translation.
+For any interested publishers, the English rights for this book are still available from Tyrolia Verlag and I have a mocked up book with my translation available.
 Please get in touch!

 For more World Kid Lit titles, you can also visit the World Kid Lit blog.